NewDay-Data/scilint/README.md

 have observed producing “better” notebooks workflows from experience in production Data Science teams.
 These are:

-- Extracting code to functions
+- **Extracting code to small modular functions**
-- Testing logic as well as data behaviour
+- **Testing those functions work in a variety of scenarios**
-- Putting sufficient emphasis on legibility and ease of comprehension through adequate use of markdown
+- Putting sufficient **emphasis on legibility and ease of comprehension** through adequate use of markdown

 These are the starting premises that permit the notebook quality conversation to start.
 To bring this to life a little, we would say that